aspose-cells-cloud/aspose-cells-cloud-docs/en/developer-guide/Spreadsheet-Operations/creating-files-and-reports/create-an-empty-excel-workbook/_index.md

 keywords: "How to create an Excel workbook."
 description: "Aspose.Cells Cloud REST API how to create an empty Excel workbook.
 SDK support kinds of development languages.
 They include Android, C#, Go, Java, NodeJS, Perl, PHP, Python, Ruby, and swift."
 weight: 20
-kwords: Excel, Office Cloud, REST API, Spreadsheet, PDF, CSV, Json, Markdwon, Create an empty Excel workbook
+kwords: Excel, Office Cloud, REST API, Spreadsheet, PDF, CSV, Json, Markdown, Create an empty Excel workbook
 ---

 This REST API indicates to create an `empty workbook`.